VoteWell.net†† 22 September 2020

 A. Get electronic copies of all ballots, by Freedom of Information laws or otherwise. (more)

-· Election machines already scan ballots and make anonymous copies.
+∑ Election machines already scan and make anonymous ballot images.

 B. Print and count these images of ballots, or get programmers to count them, to check official results. (more)

-· This one step will catch most errors in election results, whether caused by mistakes, dishonesty, or foreigners.
+∑ This one step will catch most errors in election results, caused by mistakes, dishonesty, or foreigners.

 C. If you want more checking, compare paper ballots to the electronic copies, to check the copies are good. (more)

-A. A map shows the very limited audits each state requires, and you can read details for your state.
+A. A red, blue and yellow map shows the very limited audits each state requires, and you can read details for your state.
 When many contests are on the ballot, machine-counting is common, for accuracy and speed.
 Counting machines are computers.
 Even when they are offline, staff and contractors hand-carry annual updates to every machine, which can introduce errors and hacks.

 2. Copies can be electronic or paper.
 Election machines make electronic copies of ballots, which are inexpensive to copy so candidates and the public can check results.
 If a jurisdiction has no electronic copies, scanners are inexpensive too, and can handle uncommon formats used in some jurisdictions.

-3. Audit Elections USA lists which jurisdictions use vote-counting machines which can make electronic copies of ballots.
+3. Audit Elections USA lists which jurisdictions use vote-counting machines which can make electronic images of the ballots.

 6. When election machines create copies in unreadable proprietary formats, you can still request copies, then find another machine which can read them.